wesbos/Intermediate-React-Workshop/notes/04 - Managing state with Context.md

 ```

-Back to our `NoteConsumer` component - this render prop function will pass you any values that were defined in the `NoteProvder`'s value.
+Back to our `NoteConsumer` component - this render prop function will pass you any values that were defined in the `NoteProvider`'s value.

 We can access everything like this: